raypatriots71/Operation_Gamma/README.md

 segmentHeight.(side*cosTheta)
 hexagonArea.(6(side segment).AreaTriangle)
-(Area of a hexagon).hexagonArea.printf in AreaTriangle( base, height).contstruct(                          //so this is a fn? btw its probably construct not contstruct
+(Area of a hexagon).hexagonArea.printf in AreaTriangle( base, height).contstruct(                          //its probably construct not contstruct
 	(base*height)/2
 )
 ```